 Table B2.
-Day 2 workshop the mes and key findings Theme Scenarios me Scenarios Workshop findings Uninhabited Vehicles Syndicate 2 - Havin reme vironments Syndicate 1 - The proposed solution to the problem of hypersonic travel is an aerial vehicle with the key material being high temperature materials, structures, electronics and coating.
+Day 2 workshop themes and key findings

+Theme Scenarios Workshop findings Extreme Environments Syndicate 1 - The proposed solution to the problem of hypersonic travel is an aerial vehicle with the key material being high temperature materials, structures, electronics and coating.
 Following this through, consider what the manufacturing system to develop the solution would look like.
 Additive manufacturing for whole of production, using digital design and analysis tools in order to enable manufacture of high temperature capable (>1000 °C) ceramic and polymer matrix.
-Venicles designed an aerial vehicle, the key ma of which is bio-min we need to conside the manufacturing engineering system which would allow bring this to fruitio Syndicate 7 - Havi designed an aerial vehicle, the key ma of which is infinite Syndicate 6 - The proposed solution to the problem of hypersonic travel is an aerial vehicle with the key material being multi-use refurbishable materials.
+Syndicate 6 - The proposed solution to the problem of hypersonic travel is an aerial vehicle with the key material being multi-use refurbishable materials.
 Following this through consider what the manufacturing system to develop the solution would look like.
 Current state of the art is space shuttle.
-To develop refurbishable materials look at: Future high entropy and max phase materials of interest.
-SiC and Ti Ceramics that are ductile. endurance and pow we need to conside the manufacturing engineering system which would allow bring this to fruitio
+To develop refurbishable materials look at: • Future high entropy and max phase materials of interest. • SiC and Ti • Ceramics that are ductile.

-Workshop findings

-Bio-mimicry uses an evolutionary process; how to incorporate biology into tech sphere:

-- Synthetic spider web mentioned as example of this process of a synthetic evolutionary process. - Basic material and VAT allows control of forward modelling (synthetic biology). - Miniaturisation and nanocapabilities are focus points.
+Theme Scenarios Workshop findings Vehicles design vehicles vehicles of whom we not the mengin which Syndicate 2 - Having designed an aerial vehicle, the key material of which is bio-mimetic, we need to consider the manufacturing and engineering systems which would allow us to bring this to fruition.
+Bio-mimicry uses an evolutionary process; how to incorporate biology into tech sphere: Synthetic spider web mentioned as example of this process of a synthetic evolutionary process.
+Basic material and VAT allows control of forward modelling (synthetic biology).
+Miniaturisation and nanocapabilities are focus points.
+Syndicate 7 - Having designed an aerial vehicle, the key material of which is infinite endurance and power, we need to consider the manufacturing and engineering systems which would allow us to bring this to fruition.
 Attributes: Unlimited endurance; self-repair, persistence; Focusing on aerial uninhabited; Primary thing: long term energy supply.

-- Emerging and disruptive aspects: - Systems need to be scalable and deployable - Future is keeping platform affordable and scaling in new and innovative ways - Require ability to 3D print complex, controllable matrix - 3D bio-printing completely new method.
+Emerging and disruptive aspects: Systems need to be scalable and deployable Future is keeping platform affordable and scaling in new and innovative ways Require ability to 3D print complex, controllable matrix 3D bio-printing - completely new method.
 Needs new academic streams in universities studying more bioinspired engineering.

 Theme Scenarios Workshop findings Stealth Syndicate 3 -You are a criminal syndicate, intending to steal a large shipment of precious metals.
 The storage area which is the best target is protected by highly sophisticated sensor grids.
 You have determined that an infiltration unit would be best constructed of adaptive intelligent metamaterials, given this finding what would the engineering system to enable this look like?
-System has a number of constraints: Safety mechanisms are less important if you are the 'bad guy'.
+Safety mechanisms are less important if you are the 'bad guy'.
 Financial constraints aren't to be considered when you are the bad guy - different in Defence.
 Ethical considerations - difficult to define.
 Bad guy = possibly not.
 Defence there are several.
 Environmental considerations - depends on what the constituent elements are - i.e. lead-based.
 Syndicate 8 - You are a criminal syndicate, intending to steal a large shipment of precious metals.
 The storage area which is the best target is protected by highly sophisticated sensor grids.
 You have determined that an infiltration unit would be best constructed of responsive polymers, given this finding what would the engineering system to enable this look like?
-Design aspects: We already have software that can do the complete design (structure, stresses, etc.) Emerging: everything already exists, but it's not interconnected or harmonised; design that drives the process; autonomous design; Artificial intelligence to play a big part in design; Workforce: Create a trained workforce in a day!
+We already have software that can do the complete design (structure, stresses, etc.) Emerging: everything already exists, but it's not interconnected or harmonised; design that drives the process; autonomous design; Artificial intelligence to play a big part in design; Workforce: Create a trained workforce in a day!